 If you have more time, or if it's rainy, here are more fun things to do from KeeKee’s list.

 - Rockefeller Center is the hub of midtown New York, most famous during the holiday season for the iconic Christmas Tree and ice skating at The Rink below it.
-There are great views from Top Of the Roc and lots of restaurants and retail.
+There are great views from Top of the Roc and many restaurants and retail.
 Just around the corner, you'll find Radio City Music Hall.
 30 Rockefeller Plaza is the skyscraper in the center of the area.

-- Walk the High Line, this 1.45-mile-long elevated public park was once was an elevated railroad.
-Along the path, you'll find gardens, art, and fun food and beverage offerings.
+- Walk the High Line, this 1.45 mile-long elevated public park was once an elevated railroad.
+You'll find gardens, art, and fun food and beverage offerings along the walk.
 Entrances are at Gansevoort Street, 23rd Street, or 30th Street.